Our Town's Rich History

 The 1700's: From Territory to Township

-Our Johnson Township-Versailles area has a history resembling a modern day fairy tale.
-After the disappearance of the baffling mound builders and during the time of the more modern Miami, Shawnee and Delaware Indians, the French controlled our land.
+The Johnson Township-Versailles area has a history resembling a modern day fairy tale.
+After the disappearance of the baffling mound builders and during the time of the more modern Miami, Shawnee and Delaware Indians, the French controlled this land.

 It is believed that Robert Caveliere de LaSalle was the first white man to chart the LaBelle (Ohio River).
 LaSalle traveled over part of the river and made crude maps of the area and sent them to France where they can still be viewed.
 In 1749 Capt.
 Celeron DeBienville, with the aid of Indian guides, planted lead plates at the mouths of six rivers that emptied into the Ohio River.
 These plates gave France title to all the lands surrounding them.
 The sixth and last plate was at the mouth of the Stoney or Great Miami River.
 This plate has never been found, but would be a great prize for some lucky hunter.